 Management of toe cramps

-Toe cramps can be effectively managed at home with several remedies.
-In case the cramping does not settle or becomes worse, a doctor must be consulted.
+You can manage toe cramps effectively at home with several remedies.
+In case the cramping does not settle or becomes worse, consult a doctor.

 Oftentimes, regular stretching and strengthening exercises can help avoid toe cramps.
 Several exercises can help keep the feet flexible.